marcojakob/code.makery.ch/content/library/html-css/part5/_index.en.md

 The last of our main pages is a contact page.
 Create a subfolder `contact` with a file` index.html`.

 <div class="alert alert-danger">
-  **Important:** Carefully consider what information you want to make public!
-For example, **do not publish your primary email address**, because you might receive some spam messages.
+  <strong>Important:</strong> Carefully consider what information you want to make public!
+For example, <strong>do not publish your primary email address</strong>, because you might receive some spam messages.
 </div>